magento/devdocs/guides/v2.0/frontend-dev-guide/templates/template-security.md

 <h4>Overview of XSS safe output rules</h4>

-To prevent XSS issues Magento has defined and applied rules by making sure content is always escaped when needed.
+To prevent XSS issues Magento has defined and applied the following rules of escaping HTML content in templates:

-The logic is as follows: escape all data should be applied.
-Exceptions are anticipated HTML.
-For example when the administrator enters CMS-page content, this should be an output without escaping.

-The following output rules must be used in templates:

 * If a method indicates that the contents is escaped, do not escape: `getTitleHtml()`, `getHtmlTitle()` (the title is ready for the HTML output)